Snow brings disruption amid amber weather warnings

 A yellow warning for snow and ice covers most of the remaining parts of England and Wales until midnight, while a similar warning covers large parts of Northern Ireland from 6pm on Sunday.

-The north of Scotland is covered by a yellow warning for ice until 10am on Sunday with another for snow and ice in the east of central Scotland from 9am until 6am on Monday.
+The north of Scotland is covered by a yellow warning for ice until 10am on Sunday, with another for snow and ice in the east of central Scotland until 6am on Monday.

 There is also a yellow warning for rain covering much of Wales and the West Midlands on Sunday from 6am to 9pm.